GhislainAdon/Project-3--Predicting-Credit-Card-Approval/README.md

 ```$pip install package-name```

 ### Files Description
-- CC_data.csv: This is the dataset file for the project
+- credit-approval_pandas.csv: This is the dataset file for the project
+- The initial dataset has been analysed on Tableau as well at https://public.tableau.com/profile/akshit.arora8313#!/
 - Data is downloaded from http://archive.ics.uci.edu/ml/datasets/credit+approval
 - CreditCardApproval.ipynb: The jupyter notebook which includes the analysis and modeling
+- The project also includes a front-end webiste which can be deloyed using flask app and will provide with "Approved" or "Not Approved" status on entering all the parameters

 ### Usage
   - Run the jupyter notebook CredictCardApproval.ipynb